banner image

 Peer Support and Mutual Self-Help

-We integrate trauma survivors into our organization and learn from their lived experiences to develop services that are reliable, guarantee client safety, and empower them to recover and heal.
+We integrate trauma survivors into our organization and learn from their lived experiences to develop peer support programs and services that are reliable, guarantee client safety, and empower them to recover and heal.

 Collaboration and Mutuality

-Lasting recovery requires cooperation, meaningful power-sharing and mutual decision-making.
+Lasting recovery requires cooperation, meaningful sharing of power, and mutual decision-making.
 We stand by the healing of trauma through community and multi-stakeholder collaboration.

 Each client's experiences and needs are unique.
-We therefore defend personal preferences, include clients in decision-making, and work with them to develop personalized treatment plans.
+With this in mind, we preserve personal preferences, include clients in decision-making, and work with them to develop personalized treatment plans.